 While the Pair O’ Dice was the first sustained casino on the Strip, the first resort (and by “resort” we mean casino with a hotel), was the El Rancho Vegas, which opened in April of 1941.

 Unlike the Pair O ‘ Dice, which was basically a nightclub with a few slot machines, one blackjack table, one craps table, and one roulette wheel, the El Rancho Vegas was more like the grandpa of the Strip casinos we know today.
-It had a swimming pool (a big feature for hotel guests at the time), a showroom, the first buffet in the nation, and fancier accommodations than at the hotels on Freemont Street a few miles to the North.
+It had a swimming pool (a big feature for hotel guests at the time), a showroom, the first buffet in the nation, and fancier accommodations than at the hotels on Fremont Street a few miles to the North.

 According to UNLV, the resort also had a whopping 70 slot machines, and 4 table games, and the largest restaurant in Las Vegas.
 The hotel portion consisted of 63 rooms.
-This Las Vegas first sat on the land across from what is now the Sahara Las Vegas Hotel and Casino.
+This first Las Vegas resort sat on the land across from what is now the Sahara Las Vegas Hotel and Casino.

 The Warren Beatty/Annette Bening 1991 hit film “Bugsy” helped spread the misconception around.
 In one dramatic scene, Warren Beatty’s character Bugsy, (based on mobster Benjamin “Bugsy” Siegel) stops his car in the middle of a lonely desolate highway in the desert.
 Here, as it was told, Bugsy came up with his vision of what would soon be the luxurious Flamingo Hotel and Casino.